On-lingua/Pressbooks-Metadata/README.md

 1. Adds Metadata
 1. Adds Related Books with an integrated navigation menu
 1. Adds Question and Answer forum for each page
+1. Adds a search engine plugin for the website version of the book, reducing the need to generate a traditional index.
+1. Add a New Template

 ### 1. Adds Metadata
 1. Target Language (the languaget this book is about): European official languages